Here are some SEO Search Engine Optimization tips to help improve your website ranking in the major search engines Google and Bing.

 You can also submit articles about your business or products to various other websites.

-Ignore those Search Engine Optimization emails from Spammers in India !
+Ignore those Search Engine Optimization emails from Spammers !
 They know nothing about your business and are therefore not capable of writing quality articles about your business.
 In fact they will likely involve you in Blackhat link farm exchange schemes, making your business website a target to be "Blacklisted" and removed from search results entirely !

 (16) Don't use BlackHat techniques

 Don't even think about keyword stuffing with white text on white background, or participate in link farm exchange schemes.

 If search engines detect this, or somebody lodges a Spam Report, then your website will be Blacklisted from all search results.
 Once Blacklisted, it is not so simple to get reinstated.